-- 35. Methane Gas.
-Methane gas (or residue gas) is commercial quality (a/k/a "pipeline quality") at the tailgate of the processing plant only after it is further pressurized to enter the transmission line by a booster compressor (the "booster compression" cost). - 36.
+- 30. Helium.
+Although helium can be a product produced from the raw gas stream, this case makes no claim for royalty on helium. - 31.
+Methane Gas.
+Methane gas (or residue gas) is commercial quality (a/k/a "pipeline quality") at the tailgate of the processing plant only after it is further pressurized to enter the transmission line by a booster compressor (the "booster compression" cost). - 32.
 NGLs.
 The raw mixture of NGLs at the tailgate of the processing plant is not commercially marketable.
-It must be fractionated into commercially marketable products-ethane, propane, butane, isobutane, natural gasoline, etc. Defendants improperly deduct, in computing royalty for NGLs, processing fees and/or other costs (such as transportation and fractionation, T&F, sometimes called TF&S) needed to reach commercially marketable fractionated NGLs.
+It must be fractionated into commercially marketable products-ethane, propane, butane, isobutane, natural gasoline, etc. Defendant improperly deducts, in computing royalty for NGLs, processing fees and/or other costs (such as transportation and fractionation, T&F, sometimes called TF&S) needed to reach commercially marketable fractionated NGLs.
 Such deductions are improper.